MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

         e.g. ``around 3.5 protein`` selects all atoms not belonging to protein that are within 3.5 Angstroms from the protein sphlayer *innerRadius* *externalRadius* *selection*
-        selects all atoms within a sphere layer centered in the center of geometry (COG) of a given selection, e.g. ``inside 2.4 6.0 ( protein and ( resid 130 or resid 80 ) )`` selects the center of geometry of protein, resid 130, resid 80 and creates a spherical layer of inner radius 2.4 and external radius 6.0 around the COG. sphzone *externalRadius* *selection*
+        selects all atoms within a spherical layer centered in the center of geometry (COG) of a given selection, e.g. ``sphlayer 2.4 6.0 ( protein and ( resid 130 or resid 80 ) )`` selects the center of geometry of protein, resid 130, resid 80 and creates a spherical layer of inner radius 2.4 and external radius 6.0 around the COG. sphzone *externalRadius* *selection*
-        selects all atoms within a sphere zone centered in the center of geometry (COG) of a given selection, e.g. ``inside 6.0 ( protein and ( resid 130 or resid 80 ) )`` selects the center of geometry of protein, resid 130, resid 80 and creates a sphere of radius 6.0 around the COG.
+        selects all atoms within a spherical zone centered in the center of geometry (COG) of a given selection, e.g. ``sphzone 6.0 ( protein and ( resid 130 or resid 80 ) )`` selects the center of geometry of protein, resid 130, resid 80 and creates a sphere of radius 6.0 around the COG.
     cylayer *innerRadius* *externalRadius* *zMax* *zMin* *selection*
-        selects all atoms within a cylindric layer centered in the center of geometry (COG) of a given selection, e.g. ``clayer 5 10 10 -10 protein`` selects the center of geometry of protein, and creates a cylindrical layer of inner radius 5, external radius 10, maximum z value 10 and minimum z value -10 around the COG. cyzone *externalRadius* *zMax* *zMin* *selection*
+        selects all atoms within a cylindric layer centered in the center of geometry (COG) of a given selection, e.g. ``cylayer 5 10 10 -10 protein`` selects the center of geometry of protein, and creates a cylindrical layer of inner radius 5, external radius 10, maximum z value 10 and minimum z value -10 around the COG. cyzone *externalRadius* *zMax* *zMin* *selection*
-        selects all atoms within a cylindric zone centered in the center of geometry (COG) of a given selection, e.g. ``clayer 15 4 -8 protein and resid 42`` selects the center of geometry of protein and resid 42, and creates a cylinder of external radius 15, maximum z value 4 and minimum z value -8 around the COG. point *x* *y* *z*  *distance*
+        selects all atoms within a cylindric zone centered in the center of geometry (COG) of a given selection, e.g. ``cyzone 15 4 -8 protein and resid 42`` selects the center of geometry of protein and resid 42, and creates a cylinder of external radius 15, maximum z value 4 and minimum z value -8 around the COG. point *x* *y* *z*  *distance*
         selects all atoms within a cutoff of a point in space, make sure